The-All-Python-Project/SimplePythonBrowser/docs/installation/windows-install.md

 # Easy method

-Download the exe from releases and run it
+Download the exe from releases and run it you can download it from [here](https://github.com/Python-Browser/SimplePythonBrowser/releases) or from [here](https://sourceforge.net/projects/simple-python-browser/files/latest/download)

 # Manual